2023 Best Business Schools in Oklahoma

 With a ranking of #16, Oral Roberts University did quite well on this year’s best schools for business students working.

-Langston University came in at #18 in this year’s edition of the ranking.
+Mid-America Christian University came in at #17 in this year’s edition of the ranking.

-By the time they get their degree, students from this school have racked up an average of $33,768 in student loans.
+On average, students take out $33,768 in loans while pursuing their degree.
 Once they receive their degree, Langston University graduates enter the workforce, making an average salary of $37,909 during the early year of their career.

-With a ranking of #19, Oklahoma Panhandle State University did quite well on this year’s best schools for business students working.
+With a ranking of #20, Cameron University did quite well on this year’s best schools for business students working.

 Notes and References